 The available dataset consists of seven deep-water wells, and one 3D Pre-Stack Depth Migrated (PSDM) seismic reflection volume covering 2355 km2 in water depth of ~1.5 km offshore Israel (Figure 2A).
 The seismic data were acquired in 2009 and processed in 2010 by Petroleum Geo-Services.
 Reprocessing of the survey in 2019 by WesternGeco focused on the faulted Oligo-Miocene sequence, with a final bin size of 25x25 m.
 Inlines and crosslines are oriented NE-SW and NW-SE respectively (i.e., parallel, and perpendicular to the faults orientation).
-In figures red represent positive amplitudes peaks, indicating an increase in acoustic impedance with depth, and blue represent negative amplitude troughs, indicating a decrease in acoustic impedance.
+The seismic data are zero phase, 'normal' SEG polarity where a positive amplitude peak indicate an increase in acoustic impedance with depth (red in figures), and a negative amplitudetroughs indicate a decrease in acoustic impedance (blue in figures).

 The available wells targeted the Oligo-Miocene sequence, with X-2 terminating just above the faulted sequence.
 X-1 is the deepest well, reaching as deep as the Eocene unconformity (i.e., near the basal tips of the studied faults; Figure 2C).
-All wells have full well-log suites and lithostratigraphic markers.
+We had access to gamma-ray (GR), Neutron, Density logs (all three measured every 10-15 cm, depending on the well), computed volume of shale (Vsh) (see Methodology), cutting samples, and lithostratigraphic markers.